1. Title and subtitle

 4. Description

-The description should convert.
-Open with the user's problem and the app's transformation.
-Use short paragraphs and benefit-led bullets.
-Do not write a keyword-stuffed web page.
+The description should sell the install.
+Open with the user's problem and the app's outcome.
+Use short paragraphs.
+Turn features into reasons.
+Do not write a keyword-stuffed web page for Apple's algorithm.

 • Use App Store Product Page Optimization tests when you have enough traffic.

-• Treat the first launch as the start of ASO learning, not the final metadata.
+• Treat launch as the start of ASO learning, not the finish line.